$125 off any CGM Plan. Use code FALL125

 A measuring cup filled with cocoa powder

 The nutritional value of your snack bar is an important consideration.
-Search the ingredients list and nutritional label for the bar’s macronutrient content: protein, carbs, and fats.
+Look through the ingredients list and nutritional label for the bar's macronutrient content: protein, carbs, and fats.

-You’ll also want to be aware of micronutrients (vitamins and minerals).
+You'll also want to be aware of micronutrients (vitamins and minerals) as they offer plenty of health benefits.
 More on this below!

 Protein

-Protein content is the first thing to check, especially if the snack bar is labeled as a “protein bar.”
+Protein content is the first thing to check, especially if the snack bar is labeled "protein bar."
 Some actually have very little protein!
-Nutrisense nutritionists recommend aiming for a bar with no less than eight to 10 grams of protein if you can.
+Our nutritionists at Nutrisenses recommend aiming for a bar with no less than eight to 10 grams of protein if you can.

 Carbohydrate Needs